SELF-STRUCTURED LIVING

 The structure of the current pilot phase

-Applied materials are used within licensed and collaborative contexts.
+Applied materials are currently shared through collaborative pilot contexts.

 The Vision of Self-Structured Living

-Self-Structured Living makes biological regulation visible within real environments.
+Self-Structured Living makes biological regulation visible in real life.